Early Childhood Educator CDA Membership

 - Partnering with Fairfax Futures and Fairfax County’s Office For Children

 - New pilot program will support the professional learning and development of the early childhood educator workforce and thus further improve the success of children in kindergarten and beyond

 - The mentoring program will look to identify CDA candidates and then help guide these cohorts to successfully attain the credential

 - Program is directly linked to the Fairfax County Equitable School Readiness Strategic Plan and to the J2W Foundation Strategic Plan IMPACT.2023

 “I am very excited and happy to start my CDA.
 This is life-changing for me.
 I feel so blessed that I am surrounded by wonderful people who are working on doing great things and supporting early childhood educators so we can provide the best care to our young children and future leaders.
 Thank you, Thank you, Thank you!!” – Aspiring CDA educator, June 2021

 Measures of Performance

 For more information, please see Data Analysis section at the bottom of the page

 - Goal: To pilot a new early childhood educator program to support the professional learning and development of the ECE workforce, with the intent to further improve the success of children in kindergarten and beyond.
 The mentoring program will look to identify CDA candidates and then help guide these cohorts with a professional consulting team to successfully attain the credential.

 - The CDA Mentoring Program is being implemented by the Fairfax County-based Fairfax Futures non-profit organization, in partnership with Fairfax County’s Office for Children.

-- At the close of its first year, the program is currently measuring several output measures:
+- At the close of its second year, the program is currently measuring several output measures:

 - The year-end target was to bring in a mix of 50% Spanish-speaking educators.
 The cohort currently has 51%, earning a “green” score.
 Overall, the program has 79% educators from the English Language Learner population.